OpenGameInterop/wf-observer/README.md

 # Warframe Observer

+> [!IMPORTANT]
+> The published release does not contain the api yet, if you want to test it out early, youll have to build everything yourself from main.

 A background service that reads Warframe memory on Linux and Windows.

 We only read memory.
 We never write to it or inject code.